 - Efficient facility management — BAS controllers collect real-time data on every process, which allows them to report system failures as they occur.
 This way, engineers don’t have to spend time diagnosing the problem, which reduces downtime and inefficiency.
 Owners can also use the data collected by the BAS system for accurate energy modeling.

 BAS controllers are usually better suited for large plants containing numerous systems.
 Smaller plants may not have the need for an overarching network of automation controls.

 Each food plant has unique needs, so sustainable solutions that work for one may not work for another.
 The key to making beneficial upgrades is understanding where there is room to improve, and just as importantly, where you can avoid unnecessary expenses.

-To learn more about sustainable solutions for food processors, email me at email@example.com.
+Want to learn more about sustainable solutions for food processing?
+Leave a comment below or email me at email@example.com.